ordina-jworks/ordina-jworks.github.io/_posts/2018-02-12-Azure-Draft.md

-Azure Draft is still experimental for now, but the development team is active, and I have not ran into many issues yet.
+Azure Draft is still experimental for now, but the development team is active, and I have not run into many issues yet.

 It brings one of CloudFoundry's best features, namely build packs, to Kubernetes.
 It's definitely worth a try!